-(5) The decision of the judges will be final and no reviews will be provided.
+(5) The decision of the judges will be final and no reviews or comments will be provided.

-(6) Please check the list of winners to be posted on our website: http://www.gravityresearchfoundation.org around May 15, 2012.
-We will attempt to send all participants a general e-mail notification.
+(6) Please check the winners’ announcement to be posted on our website: http://www.gravityresearchfoundation.org around May 15, 2013.
+We will also attempt to send all participants a general e-mail notification.